lerna-lite/lerna-lite/packages/watch/README.md

 $ lerna watch --watch-removed-dir <command>
 ```

-> **Note** When enabling any of the extra watch events, you might need to know if the file or directory was being added or removed and for that you can use `$LERNA_WATCH_CHANGE_TYPE`.
+> **Note** When enabling any of the extra watch events, you might need to know if the file or directory was being added or removed and for that you can use `$LERNA_FILE_CHANGE_TYPE`.
 Also note that a file or directory removal is the event `unlink` and `unlinkDir`.

 > **Note** Another thing to be aware is that `add`/`addDir` events are also emitted for matching paths while instantiating the watching as chokidar discovers these file paths (before the `ready` event).
 In other words, when this option is disabled it will fire an event for each file/directory that are discovered which is why we enabled `ignoreInitial` to avoid firing too many events while starting the watch.